tramitit/guides/en/spain/authorization_and_renewal_of_temporary_residence_for_exceptional_circumstances.md

 categories:
 - Spain
 date: '2024-06-20'
-description: Learn about the process for authorization and renewal of temporary residence due to exceptional circumstances, including required documents and steps involved.
+description: Learn the process for obtaining and renewing a temporary residence permit for exceptional circumstances, including necessary documents and application steps.
 draft: false
-meta_title: Authorization & Renewal of Temporary Residence for Unique Cases
+meta_title: 'Authorization and Renewal of Temporary Residence: Step-by-Step Guide'
-title: Authorization & Renewal of Temporary Residence for Unique Cases
+title: 'Authorization and Renewal of Temporary Residence: Step-by-Step Guide'
 translationKey: spain-authorization_and_renewal_of_temporary_residence_for_exceptional_circumstances
 ---

 ## Description